Here's one my very best tips, never before

 accounts.
 That's convenient, but it's insecure.
 If you

-always use the same password then a rogue employee at
+always use the same password then if someone gets the

 unique password at every site you have an account with,